nus-cs2103/website-base/admin/tp-pe-fragment.md

 ==**Deadline:** {{ get_date(date_w13_start, 10) }}==

 * In this phase you will get to state whether you agree or disagree with the dev team's response to the bugs you reported.
 If a bug reported has been subjected to any of the below by the dev team, you can record your objections and the reason for the objection.
-  * not accepted
+  * `response.*`: bug not accepted {texts="['(a)', '(b)', '(c)', '(d)']"}
-  * severity downgraded
+  * `severity.*`: severity downgraded
-  * bug type changed
+  * `type.*`: but type changed
-  * bug flagged as duplicate %%(Note that you still get credit for bugs flagged as duplicates, unless you reported both bugs yourself.
+  * `duplicate`: bug flagged as duplicate %%(Note that you still get credit for bugs flagged as duplicates, unless you reported both bugs yourself.
 Nevertheless, it is in your interest to object to incorrect duplicate flags because when a bug is reported by more testers, it will be considered an 'obvious' bug and will earn slightly less credit than otherwise)%%
+* If CATcher doesn't give you an option to object to (a), (b), (c), or (d) mentioned above, that means there is nothing to object to %%e.g., if there is no option to object to (a), that means the bug was accepted by the team.%%

 <div class="indented">
 <box type="important">

-**Don't feel upset if the dev team did not totally agree** with most of the bugs you reported.
-That is to be expected, given you had very short time to make those bug decisions while the dev team had a lot more time to deliberate about them.
-Some may have given unreasonable (in your opinion) arguments against your bug reports; not to worry, just give your counter-arguments and leave it to the teaching team to decide (in the next phase) which position is more reasonable.
+**Don't get upset if the dev team did not fully agree** with most of the bugs you reported.
+That is to be expected, given you had a very short time to make those bug decisions while the dev team had a lot more time to deliberate about them.
+Some may have provided arguments against your bug reports that you consider unreasonable; not to worry, just give your counterarguments and leave it to the teaching team to decide (in the next phase) which position is more reasonable.

-However, ==if the dev team's argument is not too far from 'reasonable', **it may be better to agree than disagree**==.<br>
-  Reason: an incorrect counterargument at this phase will lower your _accuracy_ more than an incorrect decision made during the testing phase (because you now have more time to think about the bug) i.e., changing your position after you had more time to think of it and after having seen more information is encouraged, compared to sticking to your initial position 'no matter what'.
+However, ==if the dev team's argument is not too far from 'reasonable', it may be **better to agree than disagree**.==<br> Reason: an incorrect counterargument at this phase will lower your accuracy more than an incorrect decision made during the testing phase, since you now have more time to think about the bug, i.e., changing your position after having more time to consider it and after seeing more information is encouraged, compared to sticking to your initial position 'no matter what'.
 </box>
 </div>

-* **If you would like to revise your own initial type/severity** in response to the team's inputs, you can state that in your explanation %%e.g., you rated the bug `severity.High` and the team changed it to `severity.Low` but now you think it should be `severity.Medium`%% (do not change the original labels yourself though).
+* **If you would like to revise your own initial type/severity** in response to the team's inputs, you can state that in your explanation %%e.g., you rated the bug `severity.High` and the team changed it to `severity.Low` but now you think it should be `severity.Medium`%% (do not change the original labels yourself though).<br>
+  Similarly, if the bug was rejected, but you think it should be `NotInScope`, you can disagree with their `response.Reject` and give your reasoning why it should be `NotInScope`.
 * You can also refer to the below guidelines, mentioned during the previous phase as well:

 {{ embed_topic("tp-pe-fragment.md#additionalGuidelinesForBugTriaging", "Admin " + icon_embedding + " PE → Phase 2 → Additional Guidelines for Bug Triaging", "pe-additionalGuidelinesForBugTriaging", indent=1) }}